Axioms for Defeat in Democratic Elections: Split Cycle

 \section{Split Cycle}

 In \citealt{HP2020}, we studied a voting method that we call Split Cycle.
-Here we formulate Split Cycle as a VCCR, which defeat rationalizes the Split Cycle voting method (recall Definition \ref{DefeatRationalize}).
+Here we formulate the Split Cycle VCCR that defeat rationalizes the Split Cycle voting method (recall Definition \ref{DefeatRationalize}).
 We give two formulations in Definition \ref{WinByDef} and Lemma \ref{SplittingLem}, respectively.
 The first definition of Split Cycle formalizes the definition given in Section \ref{IntroDefeat}.
 For a profile $\mathbf{P}$, candidates $x,y\in X(\mathbf{P})$, and natural number $n$, say that $x$ \textit{wins by $n$ over $y$} if the margin of $x$ over $y$ in $\mathbf{P}$ is $n$ (recall Definition \ref{MarginDef}).

-\begin{definition} Given a profile $\mathbf{P}$ and candidates $x,y\in X(\mathbf{P})$, $x$ defeats $y$ in $\mathbf{P}$ according to Split Cycle if $x$ wins by more than $n$ over $y$ for the smallest number $n$ such that there is no majority cycle, containing $x$ and $y$, in which each candidate wins by more than $n$ over the next candidate in the cycle.\end{definition}
+\begin{definition} Given a profile $\mathbf{P}$ and candidates $x,y\in X(\mathbf{P})$, $x$ defeats $y$ in $\mathbf{P}$ according to Split Cycle if $x$ wins by more than $n$ over $y$ for the smallest number $n$ such that there is no majority cycle containing $x$ and $y$ in which each candidate wins by more than $n$ over the next candidate in the cycle.\end{definition}

 The basic idea is that when the electorate's majority preference relation is \textit{incoherent}, in the sense that there is a majority cycle, this raises the threshold required for one candidate $a$ in the cycle to defeat another $b$---but not infinitely.
 If we raise the threshold $n$ sufficiently, then there will be no incoherence involving $a$ and $b$ with respect to the higher threshold, i.e., no cycles in the \textit{win by more than $n$} relation that contain $a$ and $b$.
 If the margin of $a$ over $b$ is greater than this sufficiently large $n$, Split Cycle says that $a$ defeats $b$.
+Note, crucially, that for some other pair of candidates $a'$ and $b'$, the threshold for $a'$ to defeat $b'$ may be different, if $a'$ and $b'$ are contained in different majority cycles than $a$ and $b$ are.

 \begin{example} Consider a profile $\mathbf{P}$ with the following margin graph: